-Note: These guidelines' space requirements are higher than the minimums required by the Provincial Child Care Licensing Regulation.
+Note: These guidelines' Sepace requirements in these guidelines are higher than the minimums required by the Provincial Child Care Licensing Regulation.

-Be aware that the maximum number of spaces and minimum child to staff ratios depend on the ages of the children and are specified in Provincial regulations.
-These should be confirmed with Community Care Facilities Licensing (CCFL) of Vancouver Coastal Health.
+Be awareNote: that tThe maximum number of spaces and minimum child to staff ratios depend on the ages of the children and are specified in Provincial regulations.
+These should be confirmed with Community Care Facilities Licensing (CCFL) atof Vancouver Coastal Health.